-CALLS FOR SUBMISSIONS
+CALL FOR SUBMISSIONS

-Manuscripts can be submitted online at https://mc04.manuscriptcentral.com/teachingphilosophy.
+Manuscripts should be submitted by May 31, 2023, online at https://mc04.manuscriptcentral.com/teachingphilosophy.